 In January 2018 the choir took part in a concert at Lichfield Cathedral for the charity ‘Live Life Give Life’.
-Cait Hodgkiss, our M.D., was Musical Director for this event involving 5 choirs, 5 musicans and 2 solists singing pieces from Broadway Musicals.
-The event raised £3200 for the benefit of the charity.
+Cait Hodgkiss was Musical Director for this event, involving 5 choirs, 5 musicans and 2 soloists singing pieces from Broadway Musicals.
+The event raised £3200 for the charity.

-During 2017 the chour raised £486 for Scleroderma UK through raffles, donations for refreshments and a social evening for friends and family.
+During 2017 the choir raised £486 for Scleroderma UK through raffles, donations for refreshments and a social evening for friends and family.